Educational and Training Background

 Professional Appointments and Memberships

 Dr Tan was appointed Consultant in Gastroenterology and Medicine in the Department of General Medicine of Tan Tock Seng Hospital in 1995, where he went on to found and head the Gastroenterology Unit.
 He was also Chairman of the Endoscopy Committee of the hospital.
 Dr Tan has conducted original research in Gastroenterology and Hepatology and published many articles in peer reviewed medical journals.
-He is now the consultant Gastroenterologist in Gastroenterology & Medicine International in Gleneagles Medical Centre.
+He is now a Gastroenterologist and senior consultant of the practice in Gastroenterology & Medicine International in Gleneagles Medical Centre.

-Dr Tan is an elected member of the Singapore Medical Council (since 1999), where he is the Chairman of the Ethics Committee.
+Dr Tan has been an elected member of the Singapore Medical Council for 18 years from 1999 to 2017, where he has been the Chairman of the Medical Ethics Committee, Chairman of the Working Committee for the review of the Ethical Code and Guidelines, Chairman of the Registration Review Committee and Chairman of Complaints Committees.
 He has been Chairman of the Endoscopy Committee and Member of the Medical Advisory Board of Gleneagles Hospital.
 He is a member of the British Gastroenterological Society, Gastroenterological Society of Singapore and the Singapore Medical Association.

 Contributions to the Local Community